nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Eleanor Konik's Session 1.md

 	- Out of 7 billion people in this world, a big majority is religious, they all have imaginary friends till they die.
 Some of them have multiple friends.
 Almost all of them get offended by anything critical of their friend & yet they laugh when a 4-6 year old kid does that.
 How pathetic!

-##### I wonder

 ##### Similar thoughts
 This reminds me of the pets thing in gamification system that conrad designed & also religion.

 I learned that if kids are exposed to anything in a good story format, they can not only learn from that but derive a good sense of entertainment from something most adults find silly.
-They are basically moulds & if given the right direction, the results can be astounding.
+They are basically moulds & if given the right direction, the results can be